ErickLimaS/yt-convert-video-to-music/README.md

 # yt-convert-video-to-music
-Faz o download de um vídeo do Youtube e o transforma em apenas música ".mp4".
+Faz o download do aúdio de um vídeo do Youtube em ".mp4".